MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Payment Requested**

-    - User can using to compare the Payment status of reissue the Iqama Card to employee in between the Payment Request in Reissue and Payment Request in Finance portal.
+    - User can compare the Payment status of Reissue in between Reissue stage and Finance portal stage.

     - After the Payment Request is validate by the user in finance portal and then Payment request will be Completed by user in Finance portal for Reissue the Iqama Card.